NickJorgensen/Mixtris/README.md

 Mixtris
 =======

-Mixtris is a music player that lets users intelligently shuffle through their music collection and mark songs they think are worth hearing while excluding songs they don’t want to hear again.
-Users control which mixes they want to hear more of, only play songs they think are amazing, or just find and play songs that they have not heard in a while.
+Mixtris is an application that helps you rediscover your music collection.
+Mixtris lets you step through your music library, letting you mark songs you think are worth hearing while excluding songs you don’t want to hear again.
+You can easily control which mixes you want to hear more of, only play songs you think are amazing, or just find and play songs that you haven’t heard in a while.